 Time for some Christmas fun.
 This is easy and effective.
 I never have the time for intricate designs so I like to go for something that is easy but still festive.
 Lustre spray fits the bill perfectly.
 You can play around with whatever colours you like, and shapes you prefer.

-These cookies are great; simple, crisp, and they last for ages in a cookie jar or tin.
+These vegan sugar cookies are great; simple, crisp, and they last for ages in a cookie jar or tin.
 You can just roll and cut as normal – but if you want the effect we’ve shown you will need to make sure that you roll them quite thin (1/8th inch) or they explode a bit and it doesn’t work.

 We love edible glitter spray.
 It adds shimmer and fun without upping the sugar content.
 The trick here is to make sure that you let the glitter spray dry before handling the uncooked dough or it will spread everywhere (esp on your fingers).
 For these we used PME edible lustre spray.